alexec/maven-vbox-plugin/README.md

 Authentication
 ---
-By default the username is "tallquark" and the default password "keenbrick".
+By default the username is "vbox" and the default password "123456".

 Supported Host OS Types
 ---